-Pride's reputation as a legend would be cemented even without more time on the road, however.
+Charley Pride left behind a legacy as a groundbreaker within country music.
 The Mississippi native was also a baseball talent — he played with several Negro Leagues teams and tried out for some Major League Baseball squads, too — and was later signed to RCA Records by Chet Atkins himself.

 That record deal accelerated Pride's career success, and he soon became a dominant force within the genre; in fact, between 1967 and 1984, only two of his singles missed the Top 10 of Billboard's country charts.
-Overall, he's racked up 40 No. 1 hits in his career, and won an impressive array of awards.
+Overall, he racked up 40 No. 1 hits, and won an impressive array of awards.

-Pride has never stopped recording, either: He was part of the 2016 all-star "Forever Country" single, and released an album, Music in My Heart, in 2017.
-Although it's tough to choose the best moments from his catalog, here are the Top 10 Charley Pride songs.
+Pride never stopped recording, either: He was part of the 2016 all-star "Forever Country" single, and released an album, Music in My Heart, in 2017.
+Although it's tough to choose the best moments from his catalog, here are the Top 10 Charley Pride songs:

 "Mountain of Love"From 1982's 'Everybody's Choice'

 A staple of Pride's setlists to this day, the Harold Dorman-penned "Mountain of Love" — which was also popularized by Johnny Rivers — shows off the icon's range.
 More specifically, Pride's chart-topping version of the song, which expresses regret that a former love is marrying someone else, hews toward easygoing country-soul with a hint of gospel, and is driven by his expressive, resonant voice.
 Although lyrically morose, his delivery is almost jaunty and optimistic — a signal that the protagonist will survive his loneliness.